top of page

 ABF & Baton of Hope - A collaboration

-At ABF, suicide prevention has become a core part of our work over the past 18 months.
-We've been delivering safeTALK training and raising awareness in the very places where people live, work, and gather – from community cafés like Caffi Wylfa to support groups meeting at Pontcysyllte Chapel Tearoom.
+At ABF, suicide prevention has become a core part of our work.
+It started with delivering safeTALK training and raising awareness in the very places where people live, work, and gather – from community cafés like Caffi Wylfa to support groups meeting at Pontcysyllte Chapel Tearoom.
 It’s through this work that we were introduced to the Baton of Hope, and we’re proud to now be the Lead Charity Partner for the Wrexham leg of the UK’s biggest suicide prevention initiative.

 Our very own Business Development Officer, Zoe, has been working alongside Project Lead, Susan, who lost her son Daniel to suicide in 2021.
 Her daughter Charlotte carried the Baton in his honour during the 2023 tour in Newcastle, their hometown.
 When asked to be Project Lead in the 2025 tour after relocating to Wales, Susan chose Wrexham and was introduced to ABF by the Baton of Hope team - unaware at the time that Daniel had worked with ABF back in 2019.
 That serendipitous link has brought Zoe and Susan together in a way that feels both emotional and full circle.